 While I haven’t actually attended any genealogy conferences in person yet, I did attend Rootstech 2012 via the Internet earlier this year.
 I watched some of their virtual classes online and it was great!
 I learned a lot and found it very worthwhile.

 So, why am I most grateful for Rootstech?
 It was because of Rootstech that I discovered genealogy blogs and webinars, which have helped me to expand my knowledge of various genealogy topics.
 And now I've even started my own genealogy blog, which I never thought I would do.
 But it's been a fun experience so far, if not a bit intimidating.
 I mean hey, I'm not a writer or genealogist by profession, so the self-doubt can start creeping in (what can I say that hasn't been said before, what if it's not good enough or well-written enough, etc.).
-There's also the added pressure, especially with a genealogy blog, of trying not to look like a total moron or an inept researcher if you post something that isn't genealogically sound, if you know what I mean.
 But hey, my mom and brothers appreciate my little family history blog, so it's all good!
 And maybe someday my husband and kids will become regular readers too.
 (One can dream, right?)

 Copyright © Jana Last 2012